The Manta Ecology Project

 The project began in November 2001 whilst we worked as dive guides in the Maldives.
 High on the diver’s wish list was a dive with manta rays (Manta alfredi is the species we commonly see in the Maldives) so every week a number of dives were made at known cleaning stations in order to observe them.
 We were not sure whether we saw the same mantas every week or different ones so we developed an method to identify them individually based on the spot markings based on the ventral side of each manta (see Compare Mantas for more information on identification).

 In 2005 the project was formalised as as a research project under the supervision of Newcastle University and resulted in a Ph.D award.
 The project included development of an ACCESS database to store the burgeoning data on mantas identified.
-By 2014 there are over 2300 mantas recorded and the database continues to grow by about 200 new mantas each year, seen at both established sites which we continue to visit plus a large number of new sites we have identified using our understanding of where mantas go.
+By 2014 there were over 2300 mantas recorded and the database continues to grow by about 200 new mantas each year, seen at both established sites which we continue to visit plus a large number of new sites we have identified using our understanding of where mantas go.
 It appears that there are fairly fixed populations of mantas in each atoll, but the individuals move around between the various cleaning stations and feeding areas.
 We have now been sighting the same mantas for well over 10 years

 We now know there are two species of manta ray, the Alfred manta (Manta alfredi) and the larger, more pelagic, giant manta (Manta birostris) shown in photo below (photo: John Rochester).
-There may even be a third species, endemic to the Caribbean.

 Manta birostris is found across the world in tropical waters and occasionally travels into colder water with regular reports as far north as New Jersey USA and possibly from Newfoundland and as far south as New Zealand.
 It grows to at least 6.8m disc width (DW) and has a distinctive cartilaginous mass just behind its dorsal fin which covers a spine.
 Manta alfredi is smaller, growing to about 5m DW and is reported mainly from tropical reefs.